 4. Methods used to transmit and record votes taken outside of meetings shall be authenticated and verifiable using the same criteria and applying the same standards as those used for absentee ballots under Section 4.4.3 of these Operating Procedures.

-5. Any motions to be voted on outside meetings must meet the same requirements as motions voted upon during regularly scheduled Council meetings.
-For the avoidance of doubt, voting outside meetings is permitted only in cases where a motion has been submitted for inclusion on the agenda for a regularly scheduled GNSO Council meeting in accordance with these Operating Procedures.
+5. Any motions to be voted on outside meetings must meet the same requirements as motions voted upon during GNSO Council meetings.
+For the avoidance of doubt, voting on motions outside meetings is permitted only in cases where a motion has been submitted for inclusion on the agenda for a GNSO Council meeting in accordance with these Operating Procedures.

 6. For the avoidance of doubt, this Section shall not apply to votes for which absentee ballots would otherwise be permitted under these Operating Procedures.
 This Section may be applied to instances where a Councilor has requested a deferral of a motion properly submitted under these Operating Procedures, provided all the requirements stated in this Section are fulfilled, unless the Councilor requesting deferral specifically objects to e-mail voting at the time deferral is requested.
-[NOTE: The sub-group recommends suspending discussion on this Section 6 pending further clarification from the GNSO Council as to whether Electronic Voting should be an option – in addition to the existing process for Absentee Voting – for those actions currently eligible for Absentee Voting (e.g. initiating a PDP or adopting PDP recommendations).]

 --------------------------------